 Beginning with the first week of the 2006 Delmarva Shorebirds season, I began a feature on monoblogue called “Shorebird of the Week.”
-Through 2013, I’d selected nearly 150 players for the honor, some twice in two different seasons.
+Through 2014, I’d selected over 150 players for the honor, some twice in two different seasons.

 As is the usual fate of those who pursue the dream of playing major league baseball when they sign their first contract and report to their first minor league team, most of those selected didn’t make it to The Show.
 Each year over 1,000 amateur players are drafted by the 30 major league clubs, with hundreds more who live around the globe signed as free agents.
 All this to be one of the players available at any one time during the season to take the field in a major league game.